dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 > may serve as a source of inspiration for intermediate representations as well
 > as reasoning about program effects in general.*

-{>> Three times in this chapter you start a sentence with "Note" and then a comma.
-This strikes me as very odd punctuation.
-Remove the comma or put it somewhere where it belongs. <<}

 ## Intermediate representations based on monads

 ### Common IL for ML and Haskell